 Pushkar town is spread around it’s main attraction – the holy Pushkar lake.
 The whole area around the lake is divided into ghats where pilgrims and believers come to take a dip in the holy water.
-Most of the ghats are some centuries old while some are newly constructed too.
-Brahma ghat(near the only Brahma temple) is though considered to be the oldest and it usually the most crowded.
+Most of the ghats are some centuries-old while some are newly constructed too.
+Brahma ghat(near the only Brahma temple) is though considered to be the oldest and is usually the most crowded.

 Even if you are not religious, the in-numerous temples and the setting of the lake and the town around it is pleasing to the eye.

 Though I didn’t buy myself anything, the bazaar is one of the main attractions of Pushkar.
 It is a great stop to buy some eye-catching souvenirs of Rajasthan.
 From traditional handicrafts, leather products, jewellery, etc, there is a lot to buy and window-shop.

 It is here that all my planned budgets for the trip went down the drain.
 From Little Buddha Cafe to Pink Floyd, Lakeview, Out of the Blue and Doctor Alone, I just wouldn’t stop.
 The town is filled with cafes serving Italian, Mexican, Israeli and other cuisines.

 The food is decent and the extraordinary view makes it even better.

 A trip on the Hot Air Balloon is the best thing to do if you want an aerial view of the picturesque town’s mela.
 Though hard on the pockets, this is surely worth an experience.
 Or you can run around capturing pictures of it like me. 🙂